andyp123/blender_vertex_color_master/README.md

 ## Misc Operations
 The 'Misc Operations' section contains features unrelated to the main features of the addon.

+### Blur Channel Values
+Blurs the values of all the vertices in the mesh to smooth them out.
+It uses the smooth weights function available in weight paint mode, but allows it to be used interactively on vertex color channel data.
+__Note__: This feature is currently only available when a channel has been isolated.

++ __Factor__ (0.5) - The amount of blur to apply.

++ __Iterations__ (1) - The number of times to apply the blur.
+Increasing this will result in a smoother blur.

++ __Expand/Contract__ (0.0) - Use this to adjust the balance of dark/light values as the blur is applied.
+It is similar to brightness/contrast adjustment, or the remap operator.

 ### Randomize Mesh Island Colors
 All separate parts of a mesh (islands), will be assigned random colors based on various randomization parameters.